observablehq/plot/README.md

 * *step* - a piecewise constant function where *y* changes at the midpoint of *x*
 * *step-after* - a piecewise constant function where *y* changes after *x*
 * *step-before* - a piecewise constant function where *x* changes after *y*

+If *curve* is a function, it will be invoked with a given *context* in the same fashion as a [D3 curve factory](https://github.com/d3/d3-shape/blob/master/README.md#custom-curves).

 The tension option only has an effect on cardinal and Catmull–Rom splines (*cardinal*, *cardinal-open*, *cardinal-closed*, *catmull-rom*, *catmull-rom-open*, and *catmull-rom-closed*).
 For cardinal splines, it corresponds to the tension parameter; for Catmull–Rom splines, the alpha parameter.